ZEISS-PiWeb/PiWeb-Import-Sdk/docs/getting_started/import_format.md

 {: .no_toc }
 Import format plug-ins allow you to automate the import of files with unsupported formats using *PiWeb Auto Importer*.
 In this article we will show you step-by-step, how to create a simple but fully functional import format plug-in and how to use this plug-in to import an example file with *PiWeb Auto Importer*.

+{: .note}
+The full sources of the plug-in built in this article are part of the *Import SDK* plug-in examples and can be found [here](https://github.com/ZEISS-PiWeb/PiWeb-Import-Sdk/tree/develop/examples/SimpleTxtPlugin).

 ## Table of Contents
 {: .no_toc }
 1. TOC